fatimaazizz/terminal-commands/readme.md

-#command to open live server
+## command to open live server
 live-server
+## command to run buils on ip
-npx http-server ./build start build at local host
+npx http-server ./build